WIS2 Overview

 • Provide Global Service details: The WMO Secretariat provides connection details for the Global Services (e.g. IP addresses) so that the WIS2 Node can be configured to provide the access.

-• WIS2 Node assessment: It is conducted by the principal GISC verifies that the WIS2 Node is compliant with WIS2 requirements.
+• WIS2 Node assessment: The principal GISC conducts the assessment and verifies that the WIS2 Node is compliant with WIS2 requirements.

 • Add new centre to WIS2: GISC notifies WMO Secretariat and confirms that this WIS2 Node can be added to WIS2

-More guidance can be found at the Guide to WIS, Vol. II.
-2.6.1.1 Registration and decommissioning of a WIS2 Node
+More guidance can be found in the Guide to the WMO Information System (WMO-No. 1060), Volume II - 2.6.1.1 Registration and decommissioning of a WIS2 Node

 Back to top